 LET ME SHARE A STORY WITH YOU.

 A couple I know is about to have their first child go off to college.
 They have been saving for years with a 529 account.
 Recently they have learned that the money they saved has to be listed as an asset and is going to affect the amount in grants their child will be able to receive.
 Not only that but each university is also allowed to make their own rules on how they allow 529 accounts to be applied.
 I would encourage everyone using a 529 to contact their respective universities, or current universities, on their process.

 This couple was able to transfer ownership to the grandparents, that way the did not have to list the money saved as an asset.
 The strategy going forward is to have their child apply for financial aid as any other student and have the 529 money pay for the final year of school.
-This is not a recommendation that everyone do in this way.
+This is not a recommendation that everyone does in this way.
 But it is something to consider with your financial advisor.

-This commentary on this website reflects the personal opinions, viewpoints and analyses of the J Benjamin Financial employees providing such comments, and should not be regarded as a description of advisory services provided by J Benjamin Financial or performance returns of any J Benjamin Financial Investments client.
+This commentary on this website reflects the personal opinions, viewpoints, and analyses of the J Benjamin Financial employees providing such comments, and should not be regarded as a description of advisory services provided by J Benjamin Financial or performance returns of any J Benjamin Financial Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
-Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
+Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, a portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 J Benjamin Financial manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.